Skip to Content

 At the reserve, water shoes, short wetsuits, and helmets are provided, along with lockers and towels.
 Walking sticks are also available, and most people recommend them.

-During the excursion through the underground waterway, participants cannot bring a GoPro or cellphone for photos.
+During the excursion, participants cannot bring a GoPro or cellphone for photos.
 A photographer accompanies the group and takes individual and group photos.

 A short ride back to Playa del Carmen allows for some shopping time before catching the return ferry to San Miguel.